EnigmaHuang/waifu2x-converter-cpp/README.md

 ## How to build

-### for Ubuntu
+### for Linux

-Sorry, under construction...

-These are hints for building :
+These are hints for building by WL-Amigo:

  * I recommend to install OpenCV from sources. (build instruction is found [here](http://opencv.org/quickstart.html))
  * include path : `include/` `(/path/to/opencv/installed/directory)/include`